-

 The AHC has completed a grant project to digitize photographs, glass plate negatives, glass lantern slides, and stereo cards from the Isberg Family papers, a collection of a Laramie family with material dating from 1884 to 1930.
 Continue reading

-The University of Wyoming, American Heritage Center (AHC) has digitized and made accessible online 16 films from the Harry S. Harnsberger motion pictures and audiotapes #1987.
-Harry S. Harnsberger came to Wyoming in 1907 and settled in Fremont County, where … Continue reading
+The American Heritage Center has digitized and made accessible online 16 films from the Harry S. Harnsberger motion pictures and audiotapes.
+Harnsberger came to Wyoming in 1907 and settled in Fremont County, where his mother was engaged in drilling for … Continue reading

 New Mining Collection Now Available Online!